k-kc/debates-in-bpt/docs/final1.md

 Write an essay that addresses all of the following:

 **On Intellectual Inheritance**
-- Which figures from our course is this contemporary thinker drawing on to think about their problem?
+- Which figure (choose 1) from our course is this contemporary thinker drawing on to think about their problem?
 Identify explicit references, thematic echoes, and conceptual inheritances from the tradition.

 **On Historical Urgency**
-- What is the specific historical problem this thinker is confronting?
-Move beyond general categories to identify the particular crisis, condition, or challenge that makes their intervention urgent and distinctive.
+- What is the specific historical problem this text is confronting?
+Identify the particular crisis, condition, or challenge that makes their intervention urgent and distinctive.

 **On Strategic Transformation**
-- How does this thinker respond to and transform the arguments they inherit from the tradition?
+- How does this text respond to and transform the arguments it inherits from the intellectual tradition of Black political thought?
 What strategies, concepts, or analyses do they modify, reject, or intensify in response to their particular historical moment?

 **On Persistent Vulnerabilities**
 - What vulnerabilities or blindspots from earlier thinkers persist in this thinker's work?
 Where do the constraints or limitations of the tradition reappear in new forms?